badr-elmasry/simple_shell/README.md

-Simple Shell Project By Nuran and Badr
+Simple Shell Project By Nurann and Badr